Overland Communications Guide – FRS Vs. GMRS Vs. CB Vs. HAM (Amateur Radio)

 Overland Communications: How To Communicate When Overlanding or Off-Roading in Your 4Runner

-In addition, CB radios are very unregulated – which is good and bad.
-No license is required, but you can find a lot of chatter on CB radios as a result.
-Especially in crowded areas near highways.
+In addition, CB radios are very unregulated, which is both good and bad.
+No license is required, but you can find a lot of chatter on CB radios as a result, especially in crowded areas near highways.
 CB’s can also be finicky if the antenna is not mounted properly.
 Furthermore, CB’s can only have a power of 4 watts.
-This is twice the amount an FRS can have, but over 12 times less than GMRS can have.
+This is twice the amount an FRS can have, but over 12 times less than a GMRS can have.

 All this said, CBs are a good option and lots of people use CB radios on the trail, but I’d lean more towards GMRS or Amateur Radio if you are starting from scratch…even FRS.